-Peter F. DiGiammarino is a professional CEO, professor, and author with more than 35 years of successful experience.
-He develops and drives teams of high-potential, growth-driven professionals to build successful and fast-growing organizations that solve specific important, pervasive, and persistent problems for public and private, for-profit, and not-for-profit, markets in North America and around the world.
+Peter F. DiGiammarino is a professional CEO, professor, and author with 35+ years of success practically applying behavioral theory to lead and guide public, private, venture-backed, and private equity-owned for-profit, and not-for-profit ventures in North America and around the world.

-- A $15M financial modeling company that serves government and commercial financial organizations.
+- A data analytics and modeling firm that serves government and commercial financial organizations.

-Previously, he also served as director of Touchstone Consulting, a private venture, and also as its President for a period.
-Touchstone grew during Peter’s involvement from 20 people and $4 million to 130 people and $30 million when it was sold to SRA (now Computer Sciences Corporation).
+Previously, he also served as director of Touchstone Consulting, a private venture, and also as its President.
+Touchstone grew during Peter’s involvement from 20 people and $4 million to 130 people and $30 million when it was sold to SRA (now CSRA).

-He also served on the board of Aquilent, Inc., financed by Warwick Capital, and as President and COO pulled this $20 million unit out of CommerceOne, then a $400 million software company, and transformed and launched Aquilent as a highly successful independent firm.
-Peter also sat on the boards of BTG (now L3 Communications) and Hyperion Software (now Oracle) while in key operating roles with these public companies.
+He also served on the board of Aquilent, Inc., financed by Warwick Capital, and as President and COO pulled this $20 million unit out of CommerceOne, then a $400 million software company, and transformed and launched Aquilent as a highly successful independent firm now operating inside of Booz Allen.
+Peter also served on the boards of BTG (now L3 Communications) and Hyperion Software (now Oracle) while in key operating roles with these public companies.

 Peter earned a BS in Computer Science, Economics, and Mathematics from the University of Massachusetts at Amherst and an MBA from the Sloan School of Management at the Massachusetts Institute of Technology.